 In need of the perfect winter warmer?
 There’s nothing more fitting for a chilly evening than a fragrant, spicy curry – with all the tasty extras to really make a feast of it.
 Whether you’re a die-hard tikka masala fan, or prefer to tuck into classic Chinese cuisine, we’ve rounded up some of the most welcoming spots in Manchester for all kinds of curries.

 Bringing gorgeous Indian cuisine ‘from Bombay with love’, Dishoom serves up a number of hearty dishes – with a tasty ‘Ruby Murray’ menu available for curry lovers to try.
-Whether its something tasty and mild or a curry with a bit of a kick you prefer, there’s no denying Dishoom’s food is top tier.
+Whether it’s something tasty and mild or a curry with a bit of a kick you prefer, there’s no denying Dishoom’s food is top tier.
 Be sure to try one of their devilishly delicious naans while you’re there, too.
+Halal-friendly options are available here too.
 Dishoom, 32 Bridge St, M3 3BT.

 2. Shoryu Ramen